About Retro Jewelry

 The Retro era in jewelry dated to the 1930-40s.
 These ten years brought us a distinct look that has been highly admired through the years.

 During the World War II the entire world was changing, and jewelry world was under the influence as well.
-For instance, bracelets were often designed by using the geometry of tank treads.
+For instance, the bracelets were often designed by using the geometry of tank treads.
 In order to confront that brutality, for some of the pieces jewelers reinstated Victorian floral motifs in a romantic and even fragile way.
 That approach resulted in a vast variety of brooches.
 Butterflies, flowers, starbursts, birds, and animals flooded jewelry market during retro era.

 Some of the materials — such as platinum — were hard to find and even forbidden to be sold.
 That’s why retro jewelry was often made of yellow, rose and even green gold alloys.